Input Controls

 }

-To allow only one file to be selected, set multiple
+To allow only one file to be selected, set multiple to false:

 /**